What is Japanese encephalitis? How did it originate?

 Who should not get the Japanese encephalitis vaccine?

-- Minimum age for vaccination: The Japanese encephalitis vaccine can be given from two months old.
+- Minimum age for vaccination: The Japanese encephalitis vaccine can be given to children two months and above.

 - What are the side effects?
-Side effects are usually mild, and include redness, soreness and pain at the injection site, headache, muscle pain.
+Side effects are usually mild, and include redness, soreness and pain at the injection site, headache and muscle pain.
 In rare cases, you may experience hives and breathing difficulties.

 - How many jabs are needed?
 The Japanese encephalitis vaccine is given in two jabs at least a week apart.